jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <div class="review">Review</div>

 !SLIDE
 .notes Rodauth is configured using a block based DSL that allows overriding all parts of the framework.
-This configuration approach is what makes Rodauth flexible enough to support almost all existing authentication needs.|So far, I have spent this entire presentation talking about Rodauth and security, without showing how to actually use it.
+This configuration approach is what makes Rodauth flexible enough to support most existing authentication needs.|So far, I have spent this entire presentation talking about Rodauth and security, without showing how to actually use it.
 Let me fix that now.

 <h1 style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Configuration</h1>